 VCRAs are academics who do not fulfill the above requirements for Visiting Fellow status.
 VCRAs must be of reasonable academic or professional standing and in Cambridge for a serious scholarly purpose.
 They also need to have an academic affiliation with a Cambridge department/faculty or one of its Partnered Institutions for the period of their visit.

 Academic Visitors are welcome to use all the facilities of the College and participate in College life.
 You may attend dinner in Hall and other meals, introduce up to three guests and attend any College activity open to all members.
 You are entitled to attend College parties and Guest Nights and you may also use the library, social spaces and gym.

 Please note that the UK immigration authorities will not allow Academic Visitors from non-EU countries to remain in the UK for longer than one year.
 For the latest information on entry to the UK please visit the UK Border Agency website and apply using a VAF1E application form.

 Both Visiting Fellows and Visiting College Research Associates will be charged a membership fee of £100 per month, unless otherwise agreed with the College.

-Wolfson has a limited amount of accommodation specifically set aside for Academic Visitors, with rents ranging in 2016/17 from £229 for en-suite study-bedrooms to £369 per week for one-bedroom flats for visitors and their partners.
-(Note: These prices are subject to vat (value added tax) at 20% for the first 28 days of any visit.)
+Wolfson has some accommodation specifically set aside for Academic Visitors, with rents ranging in 2021/22 from £283.50 for en-suite study-bedrooms to £416.50 per week for one-bedroom flats for visitors and their partners.
+These prices are subject to VAT (value-added tax) at 20% for the first 28 days of any visit.